webplatform/docs/guides/html_text/index.md

 };
 </code></pre></syntaxhighlight>

-In the browser, that snippet is rendered exactly as written:
+In the browser, that snippet is rendered exactly as written, including white space:

 <pre><code class="language-perl">
 # read in the named file in its entirety